jordanyeo2001/IntegratedProject/README.md

 <h3>Feature 9 - Daily rewards animation</h3>
 When the user click on the daily button in the navbar, it will show a gift box with a small animation.

+<h3>Feature 10 - Search bar function</h3>
+The search bar allows the user to search and display for specific product.

+<h3>Feature 11 - Add to Cart/Checkout Page</h3>
+User will be able to add the products to the cart and checkout their products.

+<h3>Feature 12 - Point bar progress</h3>
+Points bar will be filled up based on the amount of points earned.

 <h2>Features Left to Implement</h2>